Battle of Gravelines (1558): Background

-Following the dominance of the Spanish forces, led by Duke Emmanuel Philibert of Savoy, at the Battle of St. Quentin, Henry II of France prepared his revenge.
+Following the dominant victory of the Spanish forces, led by Duke Emmanuel Philibert of Savoy, at the Battle of St. Quentin, Henry II of France prepared, what he hoped would be, a decisive counterstroke.
 He recruited a new army in Picardy, which he put in the hands of Louis Gonzaga, Duke of Nevers.
-He asked the Ottoman Sultan for naval support and encouraged the Scots to invade England from the north.
-Francis, Duke of Guise, seized the port of Calais from the English and moved to capture the city of Thionville in Philip II's duchy of Luxembourg on 22 June 1558.
-Marshall de Thermes invaded with another army consisting of 12,000 infantry and 2,000 cavalry, armed with a considerable amount of artillery.
-After crossing the river Aa at its mouth, de Thermes commandeered his army to conquer both Dunkirk and Nieuwpoort, consequently threatening Brussels.
-It is reported that a Spanish army was to later intercept the duke's army at the Aa River.
+He requested naval support from the Ottoman Sultan in the Mediterranean theatre and encouraged his Scottish allies to invade England from the north.

+Francis, Duke of Guise, who had been recalled from Italy, had seized the port of Calais from the English Crown in January 1558.

+This allowed the French to threaten the Habsburg Netherlands from two sides.

+Guise then moved south to capture the city of Thionville in Philip II's duchy of Luxembourg in April, it fell on June 22nd.

+Marshall de Thermes invaded the north of Flanders with another army consisting of 12,000 infantry, 2,000 cavalry and armed with a considerable amount of artillery.
+Crossing over the River Aa at its mouth near the town of Gravelines, de Thermes bypassed its considerable defensive works.
+He instead took both Dunkirk and Nieuwpoort via bombardment and looted both towns.
+De Thermes wished to remain and posture towards Brussels but was forced to withdraw upon receiving news of a greater Habsburg army arriving in the area under the command of Lamoral, Count of Egmont.